dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/miscellaneous.md

 ### Using nullable backing fields

-> [!NOTE]
-> This nullable backing field pattern is supported by EF Core 5.0 and later.

 The problem with making the property nullable that it may not be conceptually nullable in the domain model.
 Forcing the property to be nullable therefore compromises the model.

-Starting with EF Core 5.0, the property can be left non-nullable, with only the backing field being nullable.
+The property can be left non-nullable, with only the backing field being nullable.
 For example:

 <!--
 public class Foo3